araujogabriel00/araujogabriel00/README.md

 ### Welcome to my profile🦾

-👨‍💻 I’m currently learning Flutter for Apps and Java for academics applications
+👨‍💻 I’m currently learning Flutter for Apps and Java

 🦏 I do strength Sports and Arts Martials